 You can inherit field values to meet these requirements.
 Configure all data templates for pages to include a field named Logo of type Image.
 In the home item for the managed Web site, populate the Logo field.
-Create a logo rendering that uses the field value in the context item if that field contains a value, or the nearest ancestor of the context item that contains a value for that field.

-&lt;sup>8 For more information about conditional rendering, see the Rules Engine Cookbook at http://sdn.sitecore.net/Reference/Sitecore%206/Rules%20Engine%20Cookbook.aspx.
+8 For more information about conditional rendering, see the Rules Engine Cookbook at http://sdn.sitecore.net/Reference/Sitecore%206/Rules%20Engine%20Cookbook.aspx.